-This new boardwalk, as well as new subway service in the 1920s helped to draw more visitors.
+This new boardwalk, as well as new subway service in the 1920's helped to draw more visitors.

-During this time, the park started to feature many sideshows and entrepreneurs, such as Nathan Handwerker, started selling hot dogs for a nickel, which would eventually turn into showing the completed T-groins in 2016.
-Credit: USACE.
+During this time, the park started to feature many sideshows and entrepreneurs, such as Nathan Handwerker, started selling hot dogs for a nickel, which would eventually turn into the Nathan's Famous hot dog chain known today.